|

-History of the USS John S. McCain
+History of USS John S. McCain

 She was named for John Sidney McCain.
 He was born in Teoc, Miss.